zyv/zyv.github.io/_posts/2011-05-19-sftp-only-users-on-rhel-centos-5.md

     badguy@foo:~$ sftp box

-Now all these amazing feats would be for nothing if one wouldn't tell the standard `sshd` daemon to deny connections for SFTP-only users and it would happily let them in:
+Now all these amazing feats would be for nothing if one would not tell the standard `sshd` daemon to deny connections for SFTP-only users and it would happily let them in:

     root@box # cat >> /etc/ssh/sshd_config